Dimitri Shevardnadze

-Dimitri Shevardnadze (დიმიტრი შევარდნაძე) (December 1, 1885 – 1937) was a Georgian painter, art collector and intellectual purged during Joseph Stalin's repressions.
+Dimitri Shevardnadze (დიმიტრი შევარდნაძე) (December 1, 1885 – 1937) was a Georgian painter, art collector and intellectual.
+He was among the leading Georgian cultural figures who were swept up in the Great Purges of Joseph Stalin and was executed in 1937.

 Life

 Born in Bakhvi, a small village in the western Georgian province of Guria, then part of the Russian Empire, he was educated at the art academies of St Petersburg and Munich.
 Upon his return to Georgia, in 1916 he founded and led the Association of Georgian Artists.
 He helped also to establish the National Gallery of Fine Arts (1920) and the Tbilisi State Academy of Arts (1922).
 He decorated several opera and theatre performances, and movies, and designed an official logo of the Tbilisi State University.

 In 1917 together with Kirill and Ilia Zdanevich, he organized the exhibition of Niko Pirosmanashvili in his apartment.